 Although the name implies something positive, the halo effect can also refer to an overall negative impression.
 For example, if you hear your new boss berating an innocent employee on your first day on the job, you may form an overall negative impression of the boss.
 Even if he later apologizes to the employee or has other redeeming qualities, you may still continue to believe that he's a "bad" boss.
 This could be considered a "reverse" halo effect, which is sometimes called the "horns effect."

 The halo effect is one type of cognitive bias, which is a mistake in cognitive processes like reasoning and memory.
 When you have a cognitive bias, you hold onto your beliefs despite evidence to the contrary.
 The halo effect represents a definite cognitive bias because, once you form an overall impression, you may work very hard to manipulate new evidence to fit your impression, whether it fits or not.

 Researchers have found many examples of the halo effect as described in social psychology textbooks.
 Read on to learn how it occurs in many different areas of society.

 In one study of the halo effect, participants were given three photos: one of an attractive person, one of an average person, and one of an unattractive person.
-Then, they were asked to rate these three people on a variety of personal qualities, including altruism, stability, and kindness.
+Then, they were asked to rate these three people not on their physical appearance, but on a variety of personality traits, including altruism, stability, and kindness.
 They were also asked to guess which person would be happiest in several different areas of their lives.
 In the end, participants thought the attractive person would have other socially desirable qualities and would also be happiest of the three people.